 All ingredients from Ripple are certified nonGMO by the Non-GMO Project.
 The brand claims to produce 86% lower greenhouse gas emissions than almond milk.
 Whereas a pound of almonds produces 1.6 lbs of carbon dioxide equivalent (CO2e), a pound of peas produces less than ⅓ lbs of carbon dioxide equivalent (CO2e).
 The difference in footprint makes pea milk more sustainable than almonds and cow’s milk.

 JOI, which stands for ‘Just One Ingredient,’ is a sustainable plant milk company that makes milk concentrates made of 100% plants.
-They have a wide range of milk base concentrates, including almonds, oats, cashew, and hazelnut.
+They have a wide range of milk base concentrates, including almonds, oats, cashews, and hazelnuts.

 All you need to do is add some water to the base and blend.
 Products from JOI come in 100% recyclable packaging.
 The company is also working towards going zero-waste throughout its supply chain.

 Oat milk, pea, and hemp milk seem to be the green heroes of the pack, considering they use way less water to produce compared to other types of plant milk.
 They also fix nitrogen in the soil, reducing the need for fertilizers.
 Also, farmers can repeatedly use the land used for growing oats.

 Another consideration sometimes left out of the equation is what happens to the leftover pulp from plant-based milk production.
 When reused, the environmental impact is improved; however, different brands treat their leftovers in different ways.

 To choose the most sustainable milk for you, you can consider trying out a variety of plant milk.
 Consider going for organic plant milk to reduce the use of herbicides and pesticides, which can damage the soil.
 Also, look out for recyclable packaging to minimize waste.

 Gorh D, Baruah KK.
 Estimation of methane and nitrous oxide emission from wetland rice paddies with reference to global warming potential.
 Environ Sci Pollut Res Int.
 2019 Jun;26(16):16331-16344. doi: 10.1007/s11356-019-05026-z.
 Epub 2019 Apr 12.
 PMID: 30977006.